symbiotic-em/macroalgae_gameto_bac_MAGs/README.md

 # Files in this repository

--kelp_mag_final.txt  script used to generate the analysis described in the manuscript -METABOLIC_result.xlsx  METABOLIC functional analysis output -FINAL_ALL_align_gametobacMAGs.tree  FastTree .tree output -FINAL_ALL_tree_labels.txt  iTOL .txt file used to add GTDB-Tk taxonomy to the above .tree for visualization
+- kelp_mag_final.txt  script used to generate the analysis described in the manuscript
+- METABOLIC_result.xlsx  METABOLIC functional analysis output
+- FINAL_ALL_align_gametobacMAGs.tree  FastTree .tree output
+- FINAL_ALL_tree_labels.txt  iTOL .txt file used to add GTDB-Tk taxonomy to the above .tree for visualization